bplmaps/lmec-main-site/content/articles/building-blocks-curator-s-introduction.md

 \[picture of a sanborn title page, right\]

+{{< figure src= "" class="figure-right" caption="">}}

 Sometimes all these bound atlas volumes are generically referred to as “Sanborns” due to the national prominence of one fire insurance atlas publisher, Daniel Sanborn of Somerville Massachusetts.
 Indeed, actual Sanborns, a few of which are in the show, do employ the same visual qualities of color, lines, scale and writing that make urban atlases readable, though they don’t necessarily define the genre.
 In any event, it might be incidental, but it is not insignificant that these maps came out of the real estate property and insurance enterprises, because that is an important part of Boston’s built landscape and economy at the turn of the century.

-\[p7 pic, left\]
+{{< figure src= "https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:tm70rw11g/1893,993,757,556/1200,/0/default.jpg" class="figure-left" caption="This detail from the [1861 Pinney Plan of the City of Boston](https://collections.leventhalmap.org/book_viewer/commonwealth:tt44pw343#1/3) depicts an exclamation point as a marker of high fire risk.">}}

 I think somewhere we intuitively sense that US cities got bigger and denser at some point, and if you think about it historically like I do, it was probably after the Civil War, which is the same time these atlases became mass produced.
 The growth of cities means more people, materials and buildings, which means denser, diversified networks of spaces, more wear and tear as well as physical _risk_.
 By coming up with novel ways of spatially conveying these risks, the maps, which were published each year, unwittingly portray a constant churning of the urban domain.
 But they’re not infographics or videos, and we have to read big changes into them, if so inclined.

 The Civil War marked the legal end of American chattel slavery, under which rubric people of African descent were routinely assigned the status of property and denied property owning rights.
 Emancipation naturally brought about profound political-economic change.
 Considering that history, it is my own inclination to read the Civil War into the growth of cities, and thus, into the urban atlases.

 > _"...this massive, abstract assembly of interconnected spaces and people."_

 Some of the economic changes war brought include the proliferation of cash within daily transactions, an expanded federal governmental presence, the enormous expansion of railroads and mining, and later, telecommunications, electricity, and real estate development symbolized by tall buildings.
 Therefore, many of these themes make their appearance in the show.
 Even in the North, daily life must have changed dramatically, as the ways people met household needs adapted to new technologies and social situations.
 The city by nature reflects that and the maps by design represent it.

-\[p8, right\]
+{{< figure src= "https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:ft84cd499/full/1200,/0/default.jpg" class="figure-right" caption="This plate from an [1873 Hopkins Atlas](https://collections.leventhalmap.org/book_viewer/commonwealth:st74gd90s#1/21) depicts the Muddy River as a sprawling waterway which is nonetheless already marked with planned roadways and projected property lines.">}}

-These changes molded Boston too, where, in the 1870s, the land we are currently resting upon as you may know was in the process of being filled in from the watery mudflats that made up the Back Bay. \[Here is a plate from 1873 Hopkins showing this process.
-This one is a little “zoomed out.”
-You can see some of the projected property lines whose development was underway by then.\] By the turn of the century, this area was a well-appointed grid of high-end residences cradled by green spaces like the Fens and just offset from the financial center.
+These changes molded Boston too, where, in the 1870s, the land the Boston Public Library is currently resting upon as you may know was in the process of being filled in from the watery mudflats that made up the Back Bay.
+By the turn of the century, this area was a well-appointed grid of high-end residences cradled by green spaces like the Fens and just offset from the financial center.
+There are many instances of water disappearing from Boston as brooks were culverted and basins were drained.

-\[p9, left\]

-\[Here we go back to colorful Bromley from 1917.\] There are many instances of water disappearing from Boston as brooks were culverted and basins were drained.
+{{< figure src= "https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:nv937r463/full/1200,/0/default.jpg" class="figure-left" caption="This plate from a [1917 Bromley](https://collections.leventhalmap.org/book_viewer/commonwealth:rx916c07x#1/38) depicts the effect of the Back Bay Fens redevelopment project, which drained and redirected the Muddy River to allow for the Back Bay as it is today.">}}

 Water is significant in Boston: Boston’s revolutionary-era mercantilist economy thrived on its location on the ocean, which, historians have suggested, gave it a large measure of political and economic autonomy that it could not maintain after the Civil War.
 As it filled in, the materialization of dry land suited efforts to look inward at city infrastructure—electricity-powered streetcars, elevated rail and subways became crucial for connecting bustling neighborhoods in places like Roxbury and Dorchester to downtown while massive sewage and water systems improved quality of life.

 Sometimes, it is enough to look abstractly at shapes on the map and consider how slippery the form of this city is.
 Using the knowledge you acquire as to reading urban atlases, you can see in the show several instances of a stream of water becoming a dashed line, and then, sometimes, becoming solid again as a property boundary or road.
 And then there are the cases of those railroads which became highways, and rail yards which became buildings, such as the Prudential Center.